opensafely-core/ehrql/GLOSSARY.md

 **ehrQL Table**
 The table structure we present to the user.
-User's can write queries against this table structure using ehrQL.
+Users can write queries against this table structure using ehrQL.

 **Database Table**
 The table structure in an EHR provider's database.